toolleeo/cli-apps/README.md

 ## <a name="copilot"></a>Co-pilot

-Using GPT tools to generate commands at the command line.
+Programs that use GPT and GPT-like engines to generate commands at the command line or code in general from natural language.

 * [aido-cli](https://github.com/kris7ian/aido-cli) - Looks another interface to online GPT models to execute command through natural language.
 Very poor documentation and readme, though.
 * [aish](https://github.com/chr15m/aish) - A program that retrieve shell script one-liners, ready to be executed in the terminal.